anoopgarlapati/ws1-access-apis/docs/audit-api.md

   - toc
 ---

-This endpoint allows to retrieve audit information from Workspace ONE Access.
-This information is typically used to generate information about login activity with Workspace ONE Access, along with retrieving various audit information about SaaS Workspace ONE Access instance.
+This endpoint allows to retrieve audit information from Omnissa Access.
+This information is typically used to generate information about login activity with Omnissa Access, along with retrieving various audit information about SaaS Omnissa Access instance.

 ## HTTP Request